 WHAT IS THE PROCESS ORDER OF AN EVALUATION?

-A driver evaluation usually consists of the following steps and can last 2 to 3 hours.
-However, each case being unique results in a variance of time allotted.
+A driver evaluation usually consists of the following steps lasting 2 to 3 hours.
+However, each case is unique, so the time allotted will vary.

-Clinical – Portion of evaluation consists of a variety of screening tools, assessments and standardized tests of skill related to physical, cognitive, visual and reaction time.
+• Clinical—This portion of the evaluation consists of screening tools, assessments, and standardized skills tests related to physical, cognitive, visual, and reaction time.

-• Behind the Wheel – Portion of evaluation assesses the clients’ abilities to control the vehicle over various road situations.
-This step is only performed if the client demonstrated the necessary physical, visual, cognitive and reaction times during the clinical assessment.
-Use of adaptive equipment will be used and introduced if deemed necessary from the clinical evaluation.
-Client must have previous drivers license or permit to participate in this part of the evaluation.
+• Behind the Wheel—This portion of the evaluation assesses the clients’ abilities to control the vehicle in various road situations.
+This step is only performed if the client demonstrates the necessary physical, visual, cognitive, and reaction times during the clinical assessment.
+Adaptive equipment will be used and introduced if necessary during the clinical evaluation.
+The client must have a previous driver’s license or permit to participate in this part of the evaluation.

-• Results/Outcomes – Summary is provided of the evaluation and will detail the clients’ abilities with list of recommendations.
+• Results/Outcomes—A summary of the evaluation will detail the clients’ abilities and include a list of recommendations.

-• Equipment Prescription – If warranted, a written prescription that includes the recommendation of adaptive equipment is provided, and referral to an appropriate vendor/vehicle modifier is made.
+• Equipment Prescription—If warranted, a written prescription that includes the recommendation of adaptive equipment is provided, and a referral to an appropriate vendor/vehicle modifier is made.

-• Fitting and Inspection – After the vendor modification / Install, a final fitting is conducted to ensure that the prescribed equipment or modification is positioned properly and adjustments are made.
+• Fitting and Inspection – After the vendor modification / Installation, a final fitting is conducted to ensure that the prescribed equipment or modification is positioned properly and adjustments are made.

-• Driver Rehabilitation Training – If necessary, training begins in the operation of modification / installation of equipment.
-The duration of this training is determined by the therapist and will vary based on clients needs.
+• Driver Rehabilitation Training—If necessary, training begins in the operation of modifying/installing equipment.
+The duration of this training is determined by the therapist and will vary based on the client’s needs.

 WHAT TYPE OF MODIFICATION/EQUIPMENT MIGHT I BE PRESCRIBED?

-Obviously, everyone’s needs and situation are different; however the most popular vehicle modifications and installation of adaptive equipment are as follows:
+Everyone’s needs and situation are different; however, the most popular vehicle modifications and installation of adaptive equipment are as follows:

 • Wheelchair or scooter lift